 We accept most major insurances including but not limited to Medicare, Blue Cross/Blue Shield, HMOs (Community Blue, IHA, Univera), Workers’ Compensation, Molina Healthcare, United Health Care and No Fault.
 Please check with us and/or your insurance company if your insurance is not on this list.
 If we are not a participating provider with your insurance company, we may be able to become one or bill them as a non-participating or out-of-network provider.

-Co-pays are due at the time of treatment.
+Co-pays and deductibles are due at the time of treatment.
 We accept cash, check, money order, and all major credit cards.